The Forward Physics Facility: Sites, Experiments, and Physics Potential: Neutrino Physics

-{\bf Neutrino magnetic moments:} The electromagnetic properties of the SM neutrinos are of much interest recently, as they could potentially explain various anomalies, such as the XENON1T~\cite{XENON:2020rca} and MiniBooNE~\cite{MiniBooNE:2007uho} excesses, or may be related to neutrino masses~\cite{Fujikawa:1980yx, Pal:1981rm}.
 Although the SM prediction for the neutrino magnetic dipole moment is very low, $\leq 10^{-19}~\mu_B$~\cite{Giunti:2014ixa}, it can be substantially larger in some BSM theories~\cite{Babu:2020ivd}.
 The unprecedented flux of neutrinos at the FPF, particularly the tau neutrino flux, and the controlled backgrounds allow one to place stringent constraints on neutrino magnetic moments by looking at neutrino-electron scattering.
 In the absence of a right-handed neutrino, one can generate a substantial neutrino magnetic moment with the addition of the operator, $\overline{\nu} \sigma_{\mu \nu} \nu F^{\mu \nu}$.
 FLArE-10 can put an upper limit on the $\nu_\tau$ magnetic moment of a few $10^{-8}\mu_B$~\cite{AbariTsaiAbraham}, which is an order of magnitude lower than the current direct bounds from DONUT~\cite{DONUT:2001zvi}.
 In theories with a right-handed neutrino, one can include the so-called dipole portal~\cite{Magill:2018jla, Shoemaker:2018vii, Brdar:2020quo}, $\mathcal{L} \supset \frac{1}{2} \mu_{\nu}^{\alpha} \bar{\nu}_{L}^{\alpha} \sigma^{\mu \nu} N_{R} F_{\mu \nu}$, which can lead to excess events at low electron recoil energies~\cite{Jodlowski:2020vhr}.
 Bounds derived for $\nu_\tau$ are shown in \cref{fig:sensitivity-um4_dipoleNMM_tau} (left) in the $(M_N, \mu_{\nu_\tau})$ plane~\cite{Ismail:2021dyp}.

 {\bf Oscillations to sterile neutrinos:} The large flux of neutrinos and the capability of FPF experiments to detect and identify their flavors will provide an opportunity to probe sterile neutrinos via their oscillations.
 Given that the baseline is $L \simeq 600$ m and the neutrino energies are typically $E_\nu \sim \text{few}~100$ GeV, the sterile neutrino masses in the sensitivity range of the FPF will be of the order of tens of eV, i.e.,~$\Delta m_{41}^2 \sim 1000 {\ \rm eV^2}$.
 The possibility of exploring such sterile neutrino oscillations at LHC forward experiments has been investigated in Refs.~\cite{Abreu:2019yak, Bai:2020ukz}.
 These studies can be performed with muon and electron neutrinos at FASER$\nu$ and SND@LHC during Run~3.
 During the HL-LHC era, however, the FPF would enable similar studies with tau neutrinos, which would be impossible otherwise, given the low number of tau neutrinos.